Eastern Michigan University

 |Language of Instruction:||English||

 |Field of Study:||All Majors|

 |Eligibility:||Open to all EMU students in good academic standing and guest students.
 Must be at least 18 years old at the time of travel.|

-This program has one mandatory class meeting during Winter semester prior to departure.
-Meeting date will be determined and announced to students accepted into the program.
+This program will have mandatory class meetings, orientation and leadership training prior to departure and one class session upon returning.
+One session will be devoted to meeting and working with the High School students prior to departure.
+Meeting dates and location will be determined and announced to students accepted into the program.

 Financial Aid and Scholarships